Heart and Blood Conditions

 Doctors do not know what causes this disease.
 It is not inherited and is not spread from person to person.

 Like cancer, cells grow too quickly.
 In some children with the condition, the young Langerhans cells have genetic changes.
 Although this condition is not cancer, doctors treat it in the same ways as they treat cancer.

-Langerhans cell histiocytosis has had other names, and there are subtypes of the disease.
-So you may hear or see one of these names:
+This condition has had other names, and there are subtypes of the disease.
+You may hear or see these other names: